51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 3. Stick with a full-time agent who’s at the top of their game

-Speaking of researching potential agents, here are a few things to look for:
+Speaking of researching potential agents, here are a few things you must do:

-- You want to choose someone who’s a full-time agent, and preferably someone who’s been in the business a long time (or is at least working with someone who has).
+- Choose a full-time agent, and preferably someone who’s been in the business a long time (or is at least working with someone who has).

 - Check how many deals they’ve done in your area over the last year.
 Is it, say, fewer than five?
 You might want to skip them.

-- Not only should your agent close a lot of deals, but they should be able to demonstrate through their results how they’ve saved other buyers money and helped them close quickly.
+- Look at the value they offer to past clients.
+Not only should your agent close a lot of deals, but they should be able to demonstrate through their results how they’ve saved other buyers money and helped them close quickly.

 - Make sure the agent has experience in your specific neighborhood.
 They’ll have specialized market information that others won’t.

-- Your agent should also have specific knowledge that will meet your unique needs.
+- Find an agent with specific knowledge that caters to your unique needs.
 First time purchasing a home?
 Your agent should be a first-time buyer whisperer.
 Planning to buy a foreclosure?
 Get an agent who specializes in them and knows the process inside and out.

-- A great agent also has relationships across the industry.
+- Work with someone who has a vast network of contacts.
+A great agent has relationships across the industry.
 Does your would-be agent have a seemingly endless rolodex of all the best lenders, contractors, inspectors, and property managers in the area?
 They’re probably at the top of their game.

 Here’s a full list of questions to ask your real estate agent before you hire them.